 We need transportation to be safe – we can’t have our dogs running laps in the vehicle.
-Not only is this distracting to the driver, but it may also put your hound in a poor balance position, which could lead to serious injury if the car stops suddenly.
+Not only is this distracting for the driver, but it may also put your hound in a poor balance position, which could lead to serious injury if the car stops suddenly.
 Start off on the right paw by training your new dog how to correctly ride in the car right away or polish up manners for a pooch with less desirable automobile etiquette.

-Should your dog be in his crate, lying calmly on a towel in the backseat, or secured by a canine seatbelt?
+Should your dog be in their crate, lying calmly on a towel in the backseat, or secured by a canine seatbelt?
 We’ll call this designated area the “place” for the rest of the blog.
 If you want to have your dog lying on a towel, you may want to teach the mat command and use that verbal cue to get your dog into position.
 If you want to use a seatbelt, this article breaks down some perceived pros and cons of some popular seatbelts.
 If you’re going to use a crate, be sure the crate is properly secured so it does not move.

-From here on out, only allow your dog to ride in his established place; this means that no family members may allow the dog to pace around the vehicle or sit on the driver’s lap.
+From here on out, only allow your dog to ride in their established place; this means that no family members may allow the dog to pace around the vehicle or sit on the driver’s lap.

 Drive your car somewhere and gradually increase the duration of those trips.
-Teach your dog that he must stay in his established place while the car is in motion.
+Teach your dog that they must stay in their established place while the car is in motion.
 Back down the driveway, go around the block, drive half a mile, drive a mile, and so on.
 If possible, have another human in the vehicle while you drive.
 This extra human can deliver treats to reward serene dog behavior in the established place.
 If you have a canine battling motion sickness, do not gives treats during the ride – just use praise and petting (if possible).
 If you need help overcoming canine motion sickness, please see this blog.